floriandanielit/conversationalweb/README.md

 * Element specific

 ### App specific annotation
-The app specific annotation add semantic information to the web pages and when we have to add them, we have to make a question to ourself: What a user can do in this page? or Which services provide the page or the specific part of the page?
-This information are provided with three attributes inside a html element:
+The app specific annotation need to define the app specific block described before.
+In order to define them the web developer has to specify three attributes:
 1. bot-intent
 2. intent-desc
 3. bot-type